-During November 2015, Cumberland entered into a new agreement with Gastoenterlogics Inc. ("GEL") to assume the remaining commercial rights to Omeclamox-Pak for the United States.
+During November 2015, Cumberland entered into an agreement with Gastoenterlogics Inc. ("GEL") to assume the remaining commercial rights to Omeclamox-Pak for the United States.
 Omeclamox-Pak is a branded prescription product that combines omeprazole, amoxicillin and clarithromycin for the treatment of Helicobacter pylori (H. pylori) infection and duodenal ulcer disease.
 The Company had previously signed an agreement with Pernix Therapeutics ("Pernix") to jointly commercialize the product in the U.S. in October 2013.
-As part of the new GEL Agreement, Cumberland and Pernix terminated their arrangements.
-The Company will continue to market and sell Omeclamox-Pak and is now responsible for the supply chain, national accounts and all sales promotion as part of the GEL agreement.
+As part of the GEL Agreement, Cumberland and Pernix terminated their arrangements.
+The Company continued to market and sell Omeclamox-Pak and also became responsible for the supply chain, national accounts and all sales promotion as part of the GEL agreement.

-The agreement with GEL has a term through November 2035, with no additional upfront payments required.
+The agreement with GEL had a term through November 2035, with no additional upfront payments required.
 Royalty payments ranging from 15% to 20% based on tiered levels of gross profits are paid by Cumberland to GEL.